Category Archives: Marriage

 “But first,” she added, “I want to pray for you.”

 That woman knew how to enter the Throne Room of God in her prayers.
-Electricity surged through my entire body when she touched me as she prayed.
+Electricity surged through my entire body when she touched me while praying.
 Before I left, she handed me her book, Wives, Unequally Yoked.
 I figured reading couldn’t hurt, plus the title intrigued me.
 I’d already devoured The Total Woman, by Marabel Morgan.
 The pages were worn and underlined with a yellow marker, much like my own Bible.

 “PRAY HARDEST WHEN IT’S HARDEST TO PRAY”